/

 A project timeline consists of three components:

-With Float's project view, you can see a calendar timeline with task dependencies, task priorities, or product roadmaps, offering you a quick glimpse into any project.
+Here is another example from Float, where you can see a calendar timeline with task dependencies, task priorities, or product roadmaps, offering you a quick glimpse into any project.

 View your team’s capacity, scheduled work, and project timelines with Float

-Float is the #1 rated resource management software on G2 for planning projects and scheduling your team's time.
-Create accurate project timelines based on your team's real capacity, keep work on track.
+Float is the #1 rated resource management software on G2 for planning projects and scheduling your team’s time.
+Create accurate project timelines based on your team’s real capacity & keep work on track.

 Why do I need a project timeline?